-Since launching FINDRA over 3 years ago I have often reflected on what motivates me.
+Since launching FINDRA over 3 years ago, Alex has often reflected on what motivates her.
 Launching a start-up business is such a roller coaster and being motivated is key to keeping going and getting through the tough times.
-When faced with big challenges I have to dig deep and remind myself of why I chose this path.
+When faced with big challenges she’s had to dig deep and remind herself of why she chose this path.

 At FINDRA we kicked off 2018 with a brand workshop, this involved the whole team, the purpose of the workshop was to re-visit who we are as a brand, and ‘why’ we exist.